 The GST Council is also charged with the duty to create a mechanism with which the following disputes would be settled –

-- Disputes between the Central Government and the State Government of a State
+- Disputes between the Central Government and the State Government

-- The disputes between the Central Government and one or more States on one side and one or more States on the other side
+- The disputes between the Central Government and one or more States on one side and one or more States on the other side.

 - Disputes between two or more States which occurred due to any recommendation of the GST Council or due to the implementation of the recommendation of the council.